Take the risk, Follow the Path: Sagada Adventure Itinerary

 (Sagada, Philippines) The beauty of Sagada is startling.
 If you’re an adventurer and nature-lover at the same time, then there’s probably no better destination.
-Whether you want to go spelunking, hike down a waterfall, tackle challenging trails on a mountain or simply appreciate culture and nature, Sagada has everything an adventure lover could ask for.
+Whether you want to go spelunking, hike down a waterfall, tackle challenging trails on a mountain, or simply appreciate culture and nature, Sagada has everything an adventure lover could ask for.

 Our team arrived in Sagada around 10 in the morning and before we started our first activity, the first thing we did is try the strawberry and wild berry ice cream.
 Sooooo refreshing!

-Here’s our 3-day Sagada Adventure Itinerary highlights:
+Here are our 3-day Sagada Adventure Itinerary highlights:

 Day 1: Spelunking in Lumiang to Sumaguing Cave

 When visiting Sagada, exploring some caves is an activity that shouldn’t be missed.
-There are two options for Sagada Spelunking; first is the Cave Connection (enter Lumiang Cave and exit at Sumaguing Cave) while the other is Sumaguing Cave tour.
+There are two options for Sagada Spelunking; the first is the Cave Connection (enter Lumiang Cave and exit at Sumaguing Cave) while the other is the Sumaguing Cave tour.
 We chose the Cave Connection since we are looking for more fun and adventure.

 As we pass by the caves, we engaged in rappelling and rock climbing, crawled through small holes, and walked through pools of cave waters.
 It is advisable to wear proper attire since the entire area was a bit challenging.

-This activity is truly tiring and scary because of some “buwis buhay” parts of the cave but in exchange of all the weariness, we had a glimpse of different natural rock formations each with different stories, all told by our tour guides.
+This activity is truly tiring and scary because of some “buwis buhay” parts of the cave but in exchange for all the weariness, we had a glimpse of different natural rock formations each with different stories, all told by our tour guides.

 After 5 hours of endless walking and crawling with strong will and determination, we finally finished the spelunking activity to our hearts’ content.